Ghost Broking Update

 How to Avoid Ghost Brokers?

-The easiest way to defeat ghost insurance brokers is to have a trained eye; lookout for discrepancies in their website; major mistakes including broken links indicate a quickly built empty shell of a webpage.
+The easiest way to beat ghost insurance brokers is to have a trained eye; lookout for discrepancies in their website; major mistakes including broken links indicate a quickly built empty shell of a webpage.
 These websites can however, be perfect replicas and be very convincing.
 The Insurance Fraud Bureau (IFB) asks clients to check every broker to see if they’re registered with the British Insurance Brokers’ Association (BIBA).
 They also need to be registered with the Financial Conduct Authority (FCA) to practice lawfully.

 Be wary of any mention of “safe accounts” or personal mobile numbers.
 All telephone numbers can be checked at who-called.co.uk, an online reverse phone lookup tool.
 If you know of or suspect any ghost brokers, this should be reported to the police.